misudashi/systems/2 CAPS/School/School.md

 # School Notes
 Here, I will list every single note for school.
-Feel free to use, re-use them as you wish.
-They will (mostly) be in French, because I am based there.
+Feel free to use, or re-use them as you wish.
+They will (mostly) be in French because I am based there.
 ## Subjects
 - [[SES Programme]]#